Fine-Tuning Phi-2 with LoRA and QLoRA

 Loading Phi-2 in 8-bit and attaching a LoRA adapter

 The earlier tutorials fine-tuned encoder models by training the whole network.
-That does not scale to billion-parameter generative LLMs — full fine-tuning would need enormous GPU memory.
-The answer is parameter-efficient fine-tuning (PEFT): freeze the giant pretrained model and train a tiny number of new parameters.
+That does not scale to billion-parameter generative LLMs.
+Full fine-tuning would need a huge amount of GPU memory.
+So, here comes parameter-efficient fine-tuning (PEFT) to the rescue.
+We freeze the giant pretrained model and train only a tiny number of new parameters.

-This tutorial covers the theory — language modeling, SFT, adapters, LoRA, and QLoRA — and then fine-tunes Microsoft's Phi-2 (2.7B parameters) to generate product names and descriptions, all on a single GPU.
+In this blog, we will learn the theory first: language modeling, SFT, adapters, LoRA, and QLoRA.
+Then we fine-tune Microsoft's Phi-2 (2.7B parameters) to generate product names and descriptions, all on a single GPU.

 Prerequisites: The transformer foundations and a GPU environment with transformers, peft, accelerate, bitsandbytes, datasets, and torch.